shivampaw/UltimateCRM/readme.md

 Now you can setup your Super Admin account by running `php artisan super_admin:create` which will walk you through creating the account.

+You also need to add a crontab with the following details: * * * * * `php /path/to/artisan schedule:run >> /dev/null 2>&1` Edit the /path/to/artisan to your actual artisan path.
+Artisan is the file in the root directory of the project.
+You should be able to do this by logging into your server via SSH and running `crontab -e`.
+Then just paste the above line correctly. **This step is optional and only required if you want to use recurring invoices**.

 You should then be able to access UltimateCRM easily!

 ### Usage